democracyworks/dw-practical-upcoming-elections/README.md

 Thank you for applying to work at Democracy Works!
 This coding exercise is designed to show off your ability to program a small application that interacts with an API.
 You should spend no more than 2 hours on it and then turn it in to us.
-You may submit by zipping up the contents of your project's directory and emailing it to work@democracy.works with the subject line "Will Code for Democracy".

 ## The project